haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 {% highlight bash %}

-$ kubectl config set-credentials jdoe \
+$ kubectl config set-credentials gary \
-     --client-certificate jdoe.crt \
+     --client-certificate gary.crt \
-     --client-key jdoe.key
+     --client-key gary.key

 {% endhighlight %}

 #### Create a Context (User task)

 A 'context' in Kubernetes allows us to define a relationship between user, cluster and namespace.
 A user can have access to multiple clusters with multiple namespaces.
-The context therefore provides a unique associations.
+The context therefore provides an unique association.

 {% highlight bash %}

-$ kubectl config set-context jdoe \
+$ kubectl config set-context gary \
-     --cluster jdoe \
+     --cluster gary \
-     --user jdoe
+     --user gary

 {% endhighlight %}